janspoerer/mcp_browser_use/README.md

 This project aims to empower AI agents to perform web use, browser automation, scraping, and automation with Model Context Protocol (MCP) and Selenium.

+The special feature of this MCP is that it can handle multiple agents accessing multiple browser **windows**.
+One does not need to start multiple Docker images, VMs, or computers to have multiple scraping agents.
+And one can still use **one single browser profile** across all agents.
+Each agent will have its own windows, and they will not interfere with each other.

+_This makes the handling of multiple agents seamless: Just start as many agents as you want, and it will just work!_ Use two Claude Code instances, one Codex CLI instance, one Gemini CLI instance and a `fast-agent` instance -- all on one computer, all using the same browser profile, and all working (somewhat) in parallel.

 > Our mission is to let AI agents complete any web task with minimal human supervision -- all based on natural language instructions.

+## Feature Highlights

+* **HTML Truncation:** The MCP allows you to configure truncation of the HTML pages.
+Other scraping MCPs may overwhelm the AI with accessibility snapshots or HTML dumps that are larger than the context window.
+This MCP will help you to manage the maximum page size by setting the `MCP_MAX_SNAPSHOT_CHARS` environment variable.
+* **Multiple Browser Windows and Multiple Agents:** You can connect multiple agents to this MCP independently, without requiring coordination on behalf of the agents.
+Each agent can work with **the same** browser profile, which is helpful when logins should persist across agents.
+Each agent gets their own browser window, so they do not interfere with each other.
+Uses Chrome DevTools Protocol TargetId to identify browser windows.

 ## How to Use This MCP